 The San Diego Sheriff Department has been designated as the fiscal agent of realignment response efforts funds for the San Diego County region.
 A Memorandum of Agreement between the County of San Diego and participating cities in the county has been created to outline the disbursement of realignment funds.
-Again, the City of Chula Vista has been awarded funding to support operations starting July 1, 2016 and ending by December 31, 2017.
-Funding from Assembly Bill (AB) 109 was originally awarded to Chula Vista on December 2013.
-This is the second award granted to the City.
-If City Council accepts, the award is \$81,378 and would be used to fund overtime operations to conduct compliance checks on San Diego County Probationers.
+Again, the City of Chula Vista has been awarded funding to support operations starting from July 1, 2017 and ending by December 31, 2019.
+This would be the third award granted to the City.
+If City Council approves the new agreement, the funding would total \$81,378 and would be used to fund overtime operations to conduct compliance checks on San Diego County Probationers.